tstangenberg/clojure-bee/README.md

 Clojure-bee is a set of packages turning Emacs into a Clojure development environment.

-It has been tested on OSx and Linux but not Windows.

 Important
 ---------
 This project is still in its infancy and really is far from being complete.